Note: Your user name is not your email address.

 The ALEOS Application Framework provides the means to create embedded applications that run inside ALEOS devices.
 These embedded applications can interact with the ALEOS parameters and can access attached devices or assets.
 In the ALEOS AF, the AirVantage library provides access to the AV Application Services.
 These services provide the means to send data from the embedded application to the AV server, and from the server to the embedded application to set variable values on the device and send commands to be executed on the device.
+Data models are used to define the data types and the commands used in the interchange between the embedded application and the server.

 The AirVantage library must be included in the application using the require feature.
 This makes the library functions available to the application.